Companion Reference

 What the framework does not claim

-The Skin Codes™ framework is non-diagnostic.
+The Skin Archetype framework is non-diagnostic.
 It does not identify skin conditions, hormonal states, or medical issues.
 It does not prescribe treatment or recommend products.
 It does not replace clinical evaluation.

 The archetypes describe tendencies — probabilistic patterns, not guaranteed outcomes.
 The language used throughout the framework reflects this deliberately: may be associated with, often noticed as, can influence.